apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 In the [Configure the Cloud Paks and services to be deployed](https://ibm.github.io/cloud-pak-deployer/10-use-deployer/3-run/existing-openshift-console/#configure-the-cloud-paks-and-services-to-be-deployed) section, modify and provide the following configuration for CP4BA instead of the one from the documentation for CP4D.

 Customize:
 - `universal_password` - Only alphanumeric (no special characters) password which will be used for all user credentials in the deployment.
 Will be generated if not provided.
+If you enable RPA and thus MSSQL, your password must match the following password policy `The password must be at least 8 characters long and contain characters from three of the following four sets: Uppercase letters, Lowercase letters, Base 10 digits, and Symbols`
 - `ocp_version` - Your OpenShift version, only x.y like 4.12, 4.14
 - As needed the `cp4ba:` section as per documentation at https://ibm.github.io/cloud-pak-deployer/30-reference/configuration/cloud-pak/#cp4ba